domosekai/domosekai.github.io/sstp/index.md

   Your passwords and certificates are only stored in the iOS keychain.
 SSTP Connect never saves them locally for convenience or other reasons.

-  When importing a certificate, it's copied to the keychain instantly so the file can be safely deleted.

 - **IPv6 Ready**

   IPv6 is not the next generation.
 It's now and SSTP Connect is ready for that.